 - Overview.
 Discussion of our business outlook, operating results, investment activity, financing activity and capital requirements to provide context for the remainder of MD&A. - Results of Operations.
-Discussion of our financial results comparing 2022 to 2021. - Liquidity and Capital Resources.
+Discussion of our financial results comparing 2021 to 2020 and 2020 to 2019. - · Liquidity and Capital Resources.
 Discussion of our financial condition and analysis of changes in our capital structure and cash flows. - Funds From Operations.
 Calculation of NAREIT Funds From Operations ("NAREIT FFO"), a non-GAAP supplemental measure to net income. - Critical Accounting Estimates.
 Descriptions of accounting policies that reflect significant judgments and estimates used in the preparation of our consolidated financial statements.